 Our televisions, computers, and even our cell phones are regularly providing us with even the most minor updates; serving as a constant reminder of how much is still unknown about this global challenge.

 And while the level of mystery surrounding this new virus can certainly be unsettling, there are things we do know about COVID-19 that can help keep you and your business safe.

 With that in mind, it’s important to make sure you’re taking the proper precautions to ensure the safety of your practice, your employees, your clients, and yourself.

 In this article, we’ll briefly explain what we know about the novel coronavirus at this time.
-Then we’ll outline 5 steps you can start taking today to make your practice and everyone who interacts with it as safe as possible.
+Then we’ll outline 5 steps you can start taking today to make your therapy practice and everyone who interacts with it as safe as possible during COVID-19.